Understanding SR-22 insurance in New Hampshire

 SR-22 insurance cost by company for driving without insurance

-The cheapest company for car insurance after being ticketed for driving without insurance is Auto-Owners at an average yearly rate of $1,075.
+The cheapest company for car insurance after getting a ticket for driving without insurance is Auto-Owners, with an average rate of $1,075 annually.

 CompanyAverage annual premiumAverage monthly premium